2017–18 Montana State Bobcats women's basketball team

 The 2017–18 Montana State Bobcats women's basketball team represented Montana State University during the 2017–18 NCAA Division I women's basketball season.
-The Bobcats, led by twelfth year head coach Tricia Binford, played their home games at Brick Breeden Fieldhouse and are members of the Big Sky Conference.
-They finished the season 16–15, 9–9 in Big Sky play to finish in a tied seventh place.
-They advanced to the quarterfinals of the Big Sky women's tournament where they lost to Idaho.
+The Bobcats, led by twelfth-year head coach Tricia Binford, played their home games at Brick Breeden Fieldhouse and were members of the Big Sky Conference.
+They finished the season 16–15, 9–9 in Big Sky play to finish in a tie for seventh place.
+They advanced to the quarterfinals of the Big Sky women's tournament, where they lost to Idaho.